Artist of the year

 recognising the success and contribution of our artists

-In early 2012 the festival committee discussed the need to raise the profile of the region’s arts community, specifically highlighting the successful artists who have emerged from the region.
+The DREAM Artist of the Year Award was established in 2012, with the aim of raising the profile of the region’s arts community, specifically highlighting the successful professional artists who have emerged from the region.

 In 2013 our Assessment Panel was expanded to include representatives of several key arts organisations within the community who have the difficult task of assessing the nominations each year.

-2017 Winner: Libby Gleeson
+2017 - Libby Gleeson

-2013 - Walkley Award winning photographer, Mervyn Bishop was the first Aboriginal photographer employed at the Sydney Morning Herald.
+Walkley Award winning photographer, Mervyn Bishop was the first Aboriginal photographer employed at the Sydney Morning Herald.
 With a long and successful career, Mervyn’s work has been displayed around the world.

-2012 - The inaugural recipient of this award, Kellie Dickerson, is one of Australia’s foremost musical directors, with productions including Wicked, Doctor Zhivago, Legally Blonde and Once; just to name a few.
+The inaugural recipient of this award, Kellie Dickerson, is one of Australia’s foremost musical directors, with productions including Wicked, Doctor Zhivago, Legally Blonde and Once; just to name a few.